GuvaCode/Phoenix-Game-Framework/README.md

 dependencies for graphics render

-- libfreeimage-dev
+- libfreeimage-dev (not necessary.
+The default is Vampire imaging library.).

-dependencies for audio provider
+dependencies for audio ( temporarily using the bass library).

-- todo
-- todo